You are here

 David C. Duncan Professor in the Physical Sciences, Director, Cornell Center for Astrophysics and Planetary Science

 Lunine is interested in how planets form and evolve, what processes maintain and establish habitability, and what kinds of exotic environments (methane lakes, etc.) might host a kind of chemistry sophisticated enough to be called "life".
 He pursues these interests through theoretical modeling and participation in spacecraft missions.
-He works with the radar and other instruments on Cassini, continues to work on mass spectrometer data from Huygens, and is co-investigator on the Juno mission launched in 2011 to Jupiter.
+He worked with the radar and other instruments on Cassini, is co-investigator on the Juno mission now in orbit at Jupiter, and on the MISE instrument for the Europa Clipper mission.
 He is on the science team for the James Webb Space Telescope, focusing on characterization of extrasolar planets and Kuiper Belt objects.
-Lunine is currently PI for a JPL-led study to send a probe into Saturn's atmosphere, and has contributed to mission concept studies for space-based astrometry and microlensing missions.
+Lunine has contributed to concept studies for a wide range of planetary and exoplanetary missions.
 Lunine is a member of the National Academy of Sciences and has participated in or chaired a number of advisory and strategic planning committees for the Academy and for NASA.

 - Carl Sagan Institute

 - Cornell Center for Astrophysics and Planetary Science

 A rationale for exploring the ocean worlds of the solar system:

 - Lunine, J.I.
 2017.
 Ocean worlds exploration.
 Acta Astronautica 131, 123-130.